rasmus-bn/Investigation-Reporting-Blog/README.md

 The important thing to take away is that the model only understand *X*s and the *y*s and these variables can only be given numerical values.
 There exists multiple methods for encoding text data into numerical features and I want to compare some of these.
 In the end I want to answer the below question:

-*Which method should I use to encode text data into a format that a machine learning alogrithm can understand?*
+*How can I encode text data so that a machine learning algorithm can understand the data?*

 ## First some technical terms